n00dles/ogma-docs/pages/01-Basics/index.md

 ---
-title: The Basics of OGMA CMS
+title: OGMA CMS - The Basics
 author: Mike
 ---

-### Testing YAMP/Markdown
+# Basics

+Discover what **OGMA** is all about and the core-concepts behind it.